mjordan/islandora_workbench/README.md

  * `id` (or whatever column is specified in your `id_field` setting): the value in your input CSV file's ID field
  * `node_id`: the node ID for the newly created node
  * `uuid`: the new node's UUID
- * `status`: True if the node is published, False if it is unpublished
+ * `status`: true if the node is published, False if it is unpublished
  * `title`: the node's title

  The file will also contain empty columns corresponding to all of the fields in the target content type.
 An example, generated from a 2-record input CSV file, looks like this (only left-most part of the spreadsheet shown):